biocore/burrito/README.rst

 What's with the name?
 ---------------------

-This tool allows developers to wrap command line applications, just as burritos wrap delicious foods.
+This tool allows developers to wrap command-line applications, just as burritos wrap delicious foods.
 Both hide the potentially unsightly details.

 Installation